cysouw/diathesis/text/c01_introduction.md

 ### *Negative Wertungsevidenz* (*drohen + zu-Infinitiv*)

-The marking of ~~Negative Wertungsevidenz~~ (full discussion in [@@sec:zuinfinitive-drohen]) consists of the verb *drohen* with a *zu-Infinitiv* [@next a].
+The marking of ~~Negative Wertungsevidenz~~ (full discussion in [@sec:zuinfinitive-drohen]) consists of the verb *drohen* with a *zu-Infinitiv* [@next a].
 This construction conveys that the speaker of the utterance has direct evidence for the proposition, while implying a negative evaluation from the speaker's point of view.
 When used as a speech-act verb *drohen* means 'to threaten' and can also be used with a *zu-Infinitiv*.
 However, only in its evidential usage will *drohen* construct coherently [@next b,c].

 ::: ex
 a.
 Das Wetter droht schlecht zu werden.